Jacob Eng

-Jacob Emile Dicko Eng (born 14 September 2004) is a Norwegian football striker who plays for Vålerenga.
+Jacob Emile Dicko Eng (born 14 September 2004) is a Norwegian former football striker.

 Career

 Starting his career in Sagene IF, he moved on to play youth football in Lyn.
 In 2021 he joined Vålerenga where he made his Eliteserien debut in July against Sarpsborg 08.
 He also played the first round of the 2021 Norwegian Football Cup before playing in the 2021–22 UEFA Conference League qualifying against Gent.

 International career

-Born in Mali, Eng is of mixed Malian and Norwegian descent and moved to Norway at a young age where he was raised in Oslo.
+Born in Mali, Eng's mother is Malian and his father is Norwegian.
+He moved to Norway at a young age where he was raised in Oslo.
 He is a youth international for Norway, having played up to the Norway U19s.